 According to the ACS, the five-year relative survival rate varies depending on the cancer stage.
 Staging of breast cancer takes into account the number of lymph nodes involved and whether the cancer has moved to a secondary location.
 When breast cancer is detected early, before it is able to be felt, the five-year survival rate is 99 percent.
 If the cancer has spread regionally (i.e. to a nearby lymph node), that rate decreases to 85 percent.
 In instances where the breast cancer has spread to distant lymph nodes, or organs (also known as the distant stage), the five-year survival rate decreases to 26 percent.

-During 2014, in Indiana, only 55 percent of breast cancer cases were diagnosed at the local stage, and approximately 18 percent were diagnosed in situ (the earliest stage possible for diagnosis).
-During this same time, 26 percent of Indiana’s breast cancer cases were diagnosed in the regional or distant stages.2
+During 2011 to 2015, in Indiana, 18.1 percent of breast cancer cases were diagnosed in situ (the earliest stage possible for diagnosis).
+Only 53.4 percent of breast cancer cases were diagnosed at the local stage.
+During this same time, 27.3 percent of Indiana’s breast cancer cases were diagnosed in the regional or distant stages.3

 Other factors, such as tumor grade, hormone receptor status, and increased human epidermal growth factor receptor 2 (HER2) protein made by the cancer cells, can influence survival rates.